Cosmetic And Aesthetic Dentistry, Dental Health, Dental News, Dental Procedures Broken tooth, Crown

 When you started having a toothache, you knew you had a problem; but you didn’t want to face what it meant.
 A year later, your tooth is broken, and you’re in a lot of pain: it’s past time to get to the dentist.
-Even without a set of x-rays, the dentist can tell you have an infection and likely will need a root canal and a crown.
+Even without a set of x-rays, the dentist can tell you have an infection and likely will need a root canal and a dental crown.

 It takes a lot of effort for you to get to the dentist and get the broken tooth fixed.
 There are days off work, some scrimping to pay your treatment costs, not to mention overcoming the anxiety you feel about having the root canal!
 Once you get the crown in your mouth, you want to know how to care for it, so you don’t have to go through that ordeal again anytime soon!

 Use these five care tips and your crown may last 15 years or more.

 Avoid hard food.
 Chewing on hard candies, carrots, or even your favorite holiday toffee can be damaging to a crown.
 Limit your exposure to these foods, especially at first.
 The goal is to keep your crown for as long as possible; but noshing on hard, crunchy foods put extreme pressure on the restoration and can break the bond between it and the tooth..
 This includes very tough foods, like overcooked meat and also sticky foods like caramel and taffy.
 Tough foods, like hard ones, can break cement that holds the crown to the tooth.
 Sticky foods can use the strength of your mouth to pull the crown (or filling) completely out.
 If you love the tastes of these foods and can’t avoid them, don’t chew on them.
 Instead, allow them to melt in your mouth and take very small bites.